MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ## Feature detection

 Microsoft recommends detecting if a feature is supported in your browser.
-We do not recommend that you use feature detection to detect a specific browser.
-For more information see [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection].
+For more information, see [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection].

-If you must detect browsers, we recommend using client hints as follows.
+If you must detect browsers, Microsoft recommends using client hints as follows.

-## User Agent Client Hints
+## User-Agent Client Hints

 Microsoft Edge supports User-Agent Client Hints starting with version 90.

-User-Agent Client Hints easily retrieve basic data such as the browser name and whether or not it is mobile.
-Also, hints are more likely to be supported in the long term as User-Agent string usage declines.
+User-Agent Client Hints is a cleaner, more privacy-preserving way to access browser information such as browser name, version number, platform, and more.
+Soon the User-Agent string will be frozen and deprecated by various browsers.
+For example, the Chrome Platform Status site describes the change in [Feature: Reduce User-Agent string information][https://www.chromestatus.com/feature/5704553745874944].

 Employ User-Agent Client Hints when you want to:
 - Determine if new browser activity is from the expected user.